raul23/ebook-classifier-training/README.rst

 By default, only 10% of a given ebook is `converted to text <#dataset-creation>`_ and added to the dataset.
 Also if an ebook is made of images, `OCR <#ocr>`_ is applied on 5 pages chosen randomly in the first 50% of the given ebook to extract the text.

+..
+TODO: explain why 50% of ebook for OCR

 Some stats about this small dataset:

 .. code-block::